gitkraken/gitkraken-desktop-docs/gitkraken-desktop/current.md

 ## Version 10.1.0

 _“It's a bird, it's a plane... it's your Launchpad summary in the status bar!”_

-_Read the [full release notes](https://help.gitkraken.com/gitkraken-desktop/current/#version-10-1-0) and see how it all works!_

 ### Tuesday, July 9th, 2024